nguidajohnson/website/content/authors/admin/_index.md

   url: https://www.bu.edu/econ/

 # Short bio (displayed in user profile at end of posts)
-bio: I am an applied microeconomist working in development, labor, and political economy.
-Recent areas of research include how infrastructure affects informality, the role of automation in reducing occupational segregation in the US, and the effects of the disclosure of corruption cases on citizens' compliance with the law.
+bio: I am an Assistant Professor of Economics at Pontificia Universidad Javeriana.

 # Interests to show in About widget
 interests: